 Third UK single was Time, its simple arrangement and haunting melancholy closely mirroring the sound of the band for whom Daniel previously played guitar and wrote celebrated songs such as This God Damn House and Dreams Can Chase You Down.

 The animated video for Time, created by young, upcoming UK animator/illustrator Hughey Herbert, is at YouTube – Time

 Machineteeth, the band’s first album for Integrity, received a raft of positive reviews from tastemakers such as Musicosis through to tabloid champion The Sun.

 “Lyrics that chill and sounds that build a euphoric rush” Musicosis

 “A classic American rock vibe reminiscent of Dylan and Mellencamp” Indie London

-After a successful UK tour in May (including supporting John Grant at Shepherds Bush Empire) and video sessions for Line Of Best Fit, City Sessions, Songs From The Shed and 316 Queens, Futur Primitif returned to these shores to play no less than 3 sets at the End of the Road Festival in Dorset on 30th August / 1st September and a headline show at London’s Slaughtered Lamb on 4th September.back to bands
+After a successful UK tour in May (including supporting John Grant at Shepherds Bush Empire) and video sessions for Line of Best Fit, Songs From The Shed and 316 Queens, Futur Primitif returned to these shores to play no less than 3 sets at the End of the Road Festival in Dorset and a headline show at London’s Slaughtered Lamb.

 No Going Back – Ghosts of Social Networks - Official music video for the single